 (In certain exceptional circumstances and with the student’s written consent, we may communicate with a third party, if the University deems it is in the interests of those concerned.)

-If you have concerns about your son or daughter, in the first instance you should encourage them to contact Support Services.
+If you have concerns about the wellbeing of your son or daughter, in the first instance you should encourage them to contact Wellbeing Support Services or the appropriate support service (see above).

 If you are concerned because you have not been able to contact your son/ daughter, and you are worried about their wellbeing, you can make contact with the University.
 We will take the details of your son/ daughter, contact them on your behalf to let them know that you have contacted us, and ask them to make contact with you.
 The onus will be on the student to contact parents, and staff will not generally get back in touch with parents direct.
 If you wish to contact the University, please telephone Student Support 024 7657 5570 or email email@example.com .